Property in Probate? Why you need specialist home insurance

 Why not just use a general home insurance provider?

-When you examine the cover levels of most general home insurance provider policies, you’ll start to notice that the cover is dramatically scaled back, especially when the deceased’s property is going to be left unoccupied until sale or occupation by a member of family or friend.
-This leaves the property exposed to much higher risk.
+When you look at the cover levels of most general home insurance policies, you’ll start to notice that the cover is veryscaled back.
+This is especially true when the house is going to be left unoccupied until sale or occupation by a member of family or friend.
+This leaves the property at much higher risk.

 Our specialist policies not only cover the property against the general perils (fire, lightning, earthquake and explosion & aircraft) but also the full range of cover you’d expect from your home insurance property.